NethermindEth/Paprika/README.md

 # :hot_pepper: Paprika

 Paprika provides a custom implementation of the Patricia tree used in Ethereum.
-It aims at delivering the following:
+It aims at replacing the underlying storage as a solution on a higher level of abstraction.

-1. no external KV storage
-1. no managed memory overhead - Paprika uses almost no managed memory as only `Span<byte>`, stackallocated variables and uses no managed representation of the tree
-1. atomic commit
-1. the history of N-th last versions of the db

-**No external KV storage** means that Paprika is self-sufficient in regards to writing and reading data from disk and requires no third-party databases like `RocksDB` or others.

-**No managed memory overhead** means that Paprika uses almost no managed memory.
-Only `Span<byte>` and stackallocated variables are used.
-There's no representation of the tree stored in the managed memory.
-Also, it uses `[module: SkipLocalsInit]` to not clean any memory before accessing it.

-**Atomic commit** means atomic in the meaning of ACID.
-If there's a failure during the commit the database shall not be corrupted and shall represent the previous state.

-**History** is preserved using additional metadata pages, that keep the root and the pages that were marked as abandoned.

 ## Design

-Visit [docs](/docs) for further information.
+Visit [docs](/docs) for all the design and implementation-specific information about Paprika.

 ## Benchmarks